TomDSAct/petems-hyperic_agent/README.md

 ## Overview

+This module is a refactored version of https://github.com/spacepants/puppet-hyperic.
+The change of namespace meant I changed it to a new module and added it to the forge.

 Puppet module for installing, configuring, and managing [VMWare's Hyperic OS & application monitoring agent](http://www.vmware.com/products/vrealize-hyperic) from the [official VMWare repository](http://repo.vmware.com/pub/).

 ## Module Description